-Shad Ali, an ex social worker, is a British Pakistani who has lived and worked in Nottingham all his life.
-In July 2008 he came to the rescue of two Pakistani women who were being racially abused by a passing pedestrian.
+Shad Ali, an ex-social worker, is a British Pakistani who has lived and worked in Nottingham all his life.
+In July 2008 he was attacked when he came to the rescue of two Pakistani women who were being racially abused by a passing pedestrian.
 Six years later Shad met his attacker at a face-to-face restorative justice meeting.

 One warm afternoon in July I was cycling through Nottingham city centre when I heard a man being extremely aggressive towards two Pakistani women who had done nothing to provoke him.
-As the level of abuse escalated I decided to stop and see what I could do.
-The women were being very passive, heads down and not acknowledging him, so instead he confronted me.
-I tried to calm him down, explaining it was not the fault of the women but this seemed to aggravate him even more and pressing his face against mine, he pointed to an alley way, indicating he wanted to fight it out.
-Realising I was not making any progress, I made the fatal error of turning round and getting back on my bike.
+I tried to calm him down but this seemed to aggravate him even further, and so realising I was not making any progress, I made the fatal error of turning round and getting back on my bike.

 The next thing I remember was being punched with such force that I fell to the ground unconscious.
 Whilst I lay there the man started stamping and kicking my face repeatedly.
-One kick broke my zygomatic bone in four places so that my eye dropped and I temporarily lost my vision.
 I was told later that he had to be pulled off me by members of the public who probably saved my life.
 By the time I was taken to hospital I had brain fluid coming out of my nose and was in excruciating pain.

 When eventually my assailant was arrested he pleaded not guilty.
-The first trial lasted a week and remarkably there was a hung jury, mainly due to the defendant’s solicitor intimidating both myself and the other witnesses.
-We went back to court a few weeks later and this time there was a different judge who had very little tolerance for the defence solicitor’s harassing tactics and as a result the defendant realised the trial wasn’t going his way.
-So after two days he knocked on the glass window and decided to change his plea to guilty.
+The first trial lasted a week and remarkably there was a hung jury but when we went back to court a few weeks later this time the defendant realised the trial wasn’t going his way and knocking on the glass window he announced he’d decided to change his plea to guilty.
 At this point he raised his hands to me in the public gallery, put his hands up against the glass and with tears rolling down his face, asked for my forgiveness.

 Forgiveness for me began long before that.
-It began the day after the attack when I woke up in my hospital bed feeling remarkably at peace, but surrounded by family and friends, who were all incredibly distraught – particularly my male friends who wanted retribution.
+It began the day after the attack when I woke up in my hospital bed feeling remarkably at peace, but surrounded by family and friends, who were all distraught – particularly my male friends who wanted retribution.
 But having been on the receiving end of violence I couldn’t conceive of inflicting similar pain on another human being and made quite sure they knew this wasn’t what I wanted.
 Forgiveness came from wondering how on earth someone could inflict that kind of pain on another human being without feeling anything.